 Using AKS and SOCKS to connect to a Private Azure DB

 I ran into a roadblock recently where I wanted to be able to conveniently connect to a managed postgres database within Azure that was not running on public subnets.
-And by conveniently, I mean that I’d rather not have to spin up an ephemeral virtual machine running in the same network and proxy the connection.
+And by conveniently, I mean that I’d rather not have to spin up an ephemeral virtual machine running in the same network and proxy the connection, and I’d like to use a local client (preferably with a GUI).
 After several web searches, it became evident that Azure does not readily provide much tooling to support this.

 Should the database be migrated to public subnets?
-Ideally not, since it is good practice to host critical infrastructure in restricted subnets.
+Ideally not, since it is good practice to host internal infrastructure in restricted subnets.

 How do others handle this?#

 With GCP, connecting to a private db instance from any machine can be achieved with cloud-sql-proxy.
 This works by proxying requests from your machine to the SQL database instance in the cloud, while the authentication is handled by GCP’s IAM.

 So what about Azure?
 Is there any solution that is as elegant as cloud-sql-proxy?